SAP/quality-continuous-traceability-monitor/README.md

 ## Requirements

-If you want to use CTM right away, please ensure you have a working [go](https://golang.org/doc/install).
+If you want to use CTM right away, please ensure you have a working [latest version of go installed](https://golang.org/doc/install).

 To trace your product's requirements, they have to be maintained in either
   * [Atlassian JIRA](https://www.atlassian.com/software/jira)